 In addition to providing great content at BFF Tokyo, we also provide good and affordable Japanese lessons

 Japanese Language Schools in Tokyo Offering Student Visa Sponsorship

 If you want to have fun while learning Japanese...

 6 month course = ￥395,000 | 12-month course = ￥761,500

-The first cheapest school on the list is the Japan Tokyo International School with visa sponsorship.
+The first cheapest school on the list of language schools in Tokyo is the Japan Tokyo International School, including a visa sponsorship.
 As the name states, the Japan Tokyo International School is a hot spot for students from all over the world who are brought together by their love of the Japanese language and culture.

-JTIL’s aim is to help students reach their goals, not only in terms of the Japanese language but also by helping them become global citizens; to build a bridge that connects the local Japanese people with the world.
+JTIL aims to help students reach their goals.
+Not only in terms of the Japanese language but also by helping them become global citizens; to build a bridge that connects the local Japanese people with the world.
 They do this by organizing intercultural events and field trips so that students acquire an understanding of Japanese culture and customs.

 If you want a school that provides full support with great staff support and scholarships...

 6 month course = ￥428,800 | 12-month course = ￥778,000